gzk6332987/1080_project/README.md

 You can use `git log --oneline --graph --all` show each commit and progress (:

-You can use `git tag` show each version of our project (If you want, you can try each version, but not all success due to database structure problem) (:
+You can use `git tag` show each version of our project (If you want, you can try each version, but not all success due to database structure problem and other problems) (:

 ### Additional Information: Open Source License